 Do adjust the dates to accommodate your course.
 DO NOT remove the dates completely or extend past a reasonable time since students will have complete access to your course and will continue to receive notifications from your course.
 If you need content to be available to your students after the course ends, please discuss options with your IIC/DL departments.

 There are additional options for restricting students from viewing course before and after start and end dates, further down the Course Details page.

 Instructors can change the language settings for your course.
-This feature could be useful for advanced foreign language courses, since all Canvas course navigation and options will appear within the chosen language for the instructor and course students.
-Otherwise it should not be adjusted.
+This feature could be useful for advanced foreign language courses, all course navigation and options will appear within the chosen language for the instructor and students.
+Otherwise, it should not be adjusted.

-NOTE: Do not confuse this with the personal setting to view Canvas in a different language.
+NOTE: Do not confuse this with the personal settings to view Canvas in a different language.